CodeSmile-0000011110110111/de.codesmile.luny/README.md

     {
         name = "Knee-deep",
         evenDeeperTable = { name = "in the Tables" }
+    },
 }
-}
 ```

 A table is highly suitable for hierarchical structures, including storing game and configuration data.
 But unlike Json, it's actually executable code.

+Since you're wondering: Yes, the last closing braces CAN have trailing commas without this being a 'stupid' syntax error, but it's completely optional to all those who oppose.

-So yes, you can embed functionality right into your game and config data!
+Some example use-cases for embedded functionality right in the game and config data:

-Some example use-cases:

 - generate or initialize content
+- choose which content to load
-- validate, optimize, analyze, or convert the content
+- validate, optimize, analyze, format, or convert the content
 - send a webrequest before returning

+What you can't do: mining bitcoins on user's devices.
+Generally speaking.

 Most IDEs and text editors support syntax highlighting, error checking, and auto-completion suggestions for Lua, either built-in or via a plugin.
 Check your editor's plugin manager.